shreyaspunacha/ShreyasPunacha/README.md

 engage in natural feeding behaviour.

 I am primarily from Physics background with a specialisation in computational biology.
 I have a PhD from the Physics department, National Institute of Technology Karnataka, Surathkal, India.
-My doctoral thesis was focoused on the dynamics and control of cardiac-arrhythmia-causing spiral waves using low voltage electric fields.
+My doctoral thesis was focused on the dynamics and control of cardiac-arrhythmia-causing spiral waves using low voltage electric fields.
 I have also worked the pattern formation in Belousov-Zhabotinsky chemical reaction and computational problems on Blackhole Thermodynamics.